Home of English Grammar

 Answers

-1. The boy was denied admission to the school due to his poor grades.
+1. The boy was denied admission to the school because of his poor grades.

 2. His benevolence made it possible for many poor boys to attend school.